ConstructionPlacements

 • Should be familiar with both contract execution and contract administration.

 • Excellent command of the English language and drafting abilities in English.
-Because a construction contract manager is needed to work with a diverse group of people, including subcontractors, contractors, architects, and suppliers, he or she must have strong verbal and writing communication skills.
+Because a construction contract manager needs to work with a diverse group of people, including subcontractors, contractors, architects, and suppliers, he or she must have strong verbal and written communication skills.

-• Keyboard skills are essential, and a working knowledge of Microsoft Windows and related word processing, spreadsheet, and database software.
+• Keyboard skills and a working knowledge of Microsoft Windows and related word processing, spreadsheet, and database software are essential.

 • Work assignments will necessitate a working grasp of building sequences and industry-standard work processes.